samed-c/pintweet/README.md

 * Let me know and i’ll get back to you soon.
 Write me to samedcansin@gmail.com

 ## About the author
-* Samed Cansin is a full-stack web developer from Montreal, creating responsive enterprise systems and informatics architectures for the Web.
+* Samed Cansin is a full-stack web developer from QC, creating responsive enterprise systems and informatics architectures for the Web.
 * Don't forget to review earlier canadian projects over portfolio website (http://www.samedcansin.com)